w3c/danmaku/USE-CASES/bullet chatting rendering.md

 There are some details covered in this use case

-- The bullet chatting content can include both text and images.
+- The bullet chatting comment can include both text and images.
 - The bullet chatting can be animated.
 - The bullet chatting can be statically displayed at the top or bottom of the video area.
 - The bullet chatting can be displayed in the video area by scrolling in a fixed direction, such as scrolling from right to left.